Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Improved bounds on copulas using a subset or a reference copula

-In this section we present an alternative approach for improving the standard bounds on the Value-at-Risk, for general aggregation functions $\varphi$ and different types of additional dependence information on the risk vector $\mathbf X$.
-Our approach is based on improvements of the \FH bounds on copulas that account for additional dependence information.
-The improved \FH bounds are then used to derive sharper bounds on VaR in conjunction with the improved standard bounds \eqref{eq:ISB}.
+A general method to derive sharper bounds on the Value-at-Risk of $\varphi(\mathbf X)$, for general aggregation functions $\varphi$, is to first derive improved \FH bounds on the copula of $\mathbf X$ by assuming that additional dependence information is available, and then to translate them into VaR bounds using the improved standard bounds \eqref{eq:ISB}; see also Remark \ref{varBoundsRemark}.
+In this section, we focus on the first part of this strategy and discuss improved \FH bounds using two types of additional dependence information.

-We focus on two types of additional dependence information.
 Firstly, we consider the situation where the copula $C$ of the risk vector $\mathbf X$ coincides with a reference model on a compact subset $\set$ of its domain, \textit{i.e.} it holds that $C(\bx) = C^*(\bx)$ for all $\bx\in\set$ and a reference copula $C^*$.
 In practice, the set $\set$ may correspond to a region in $\mathbb{I}^d$ that contains enough observations to estimate the copula $C$ with sufficient accuracy, so that we can assume that $C$ is known on $\set$. \citet{bernard2015} call such a subset \textit{trusted region} and present several techniques and criteria to select such regions when estimating copulas.
 If $\set$ is not equal to the entire domain of the copula, then dependence uncertainty stems from the fact that $C$ remains unknown on $\mathbb{I}^d\setminus\set$.
 In order to obtain VaR bounds in this situation, we use results from \citet{lux2016} who established improved \FH bounds on the set of copulas with prescribed values on a compact set.

 Secondly, we present a new improvement of the \FH bounds when the copula $C$ is assumed to lie in the vicinity of a reference model as measured by a statistical distance.
 More formally, we establish bounds on the set of all (quasi-)copulas $C$ in the $\delta$-neighborhood of the reference copula $C^*$, \textit{i.e.} such that $\cD(C,C^*)\leq\delta$ for a distance $\cD$.
 Our method applies to a large class of statistical distances such as the Cram\'er--von Mises or the $L^p$ distances.
 Such situations arise naturally in practice when one tries to estimate a copula from, or calibrate it to, empirical data.
 The estimation typically involves the minimization of a distance to the empirical copula over a parametric family of copulas, \textit{i.e.} $\cD(C_\theta,C^*)\to \min_\theta$ where $C^*$ is an empirical copula and $(C_\theta)_\theta$ is a family of parametric copulas.
 This is in the literature often referred to as \textit{minimal distance} or \textit{minimal contrast} estimation. \citet{kole2007} for instance present several distance-based techniques for selecting copulas in risk management.
 These estimation procedures lend themselves immediately to the methodology we propose, as typically one arrives at $\delta:=\min_\theta\cD(C_\theta,C^*)>0$, due to the fact that the family of models $(C_\theta)_\theta$ is not able to match the empirical observations exactly, thus dependence uncertainty remains.
 In this case, $\delta$ can be viewed as the inevitable model risk due to the choice of the parametric family $(C_\theta)_\theta$.
 Our method can then be used to account for such types of dependence uncertainty in the computation of VaR.